RedisLabsModules/secondary/README.md

 Indexes need to be pre-defined with a schema in order to work, but they do not enforce a schema.

 ## Using Raw Indexes

-Using a raw index,there is no degree of automation, the index isjust a way to automate storing and querying values that map to ids.
+Using a raw index,there is no degree of automation, the index is just a way to automate storing and querying values that map to ids.
 These ids do not even need to represent Redis keys - you can use Redis indexes for objects stored in another databases, files, or anything you like.